# #

 -- Louis Rossel,* cited by Pierre Milza, "The Terrible Year: the Commune," 2009 (in French).

-"The Call" by André Devambez, 1906, after the memories of his father and survivors.
-In the foreground, paving stones torn up to build a barricade / zoom
+L'Appel ("The Call") by André Devambez, 1906, based on the memories of his father and survivors.
+In the foreground, paving stones have been torn up to build a barricade / zoom

 The myth that all were killed shows men's respect.